zhewenjddeng-personal/zhewenjddeng-personal.github.io/_portfolio/portfolio-1.md

 ## Project Overview

-The **ISOS-V3 Reverse Leakage Current Tracker** is designed to monitor the leakage current of solar cells or modules under stress conditions of:
+The **ISOS-V3 Reverse Leakage Current Tracker** is designed to monitor the leakage current of solar cells or modules in the µA range under stress conditions of:
 * **Environment:** 85% Relative Humidity (RH) and 85°C.
 * **Conditions:** Dark environment with negative open-circuit voltage (-Voc) bias.